radiorabe/rabe-zabbix/app/ntpd/README.md

 * High: No running ntpd processes on {HOST.NAME}

-* Warning: ntpd system peer mode is not client
+* Warning: ntpd system peer mode is not client on {HOST.NAME}

   Gets triggered when a system does not identify itself as in system peer mode "client".